chrisnajman/code-snippets/README.md

 ## React Proptypes and Default Proptypes for an Array of Objects

 > [!NOTE]
-> Component.jsx: Default values for items are included in conditional statements, e.g.
+> Component.jsx: Default values for items are included in conditional statements, e.g.,

 ```JSX
 <b>Name</b>: {item.name ? item.name : "No name supplied"}